deciduously/music/post.md

 *[top](#table-of-contents)*

 There are several elements of this that are tweakable - the program that runs is a little lackluster given all the capability we've defined internally.
-Let's expose as much as we can to the user at runtime.
+Let's expose some options to the user at runtime.

 Let's give a `base note`, a `scale` option, and a number of octaves to span upwards to define the valid notes, as well as a boolean to choose to instead just play a single tone: